gasduster99/sppComp/try1/try1_1.md

 distribution.
-The situation where $\rho\rightarrow0$ represents totally independent information content amoung replicates within a cluster, and the beta-binomial model approaches the binomial model. $\rho$ explicitly models overdispersion across all stratum, while $\mu_{jklm\eta}$ gives the model flexiblity at the stratum level through
+The situation where $\rho\rightarrow0$ represents totally independent information content amoung replicates within a cluster, and the beta-binomial model approaches the binomial model. $\rho$ explicitly models average overdispersion across all stratum, while $\mu_{jklm\eta}$ gives the model flexiblity at the stratum level through through it's linear predictor,

 $$\theta_{jklm\eta} = \beta_0 + \beta^{(s)}_j + \beta^{(p)}_k + \beta^{(g)}_l + \beta^{(y:q)}_{m\eta}.$$

-predictor
-parameters, $\theta$, are then factored as follows among the many strata,
+$\theta$ is factored among the many strata by simple additive offsets for each of the species, port complexes and gear groups.
+We consider year-quarter interactions partly as a means of modeling differing seasonalities from year to year, but also as a means to partially pool data amoung these time periods via a heirarchical prior discussed later in Section(XX).